 Jennifer van Alstyne taught composition and literature in the English Department at University of Louisiana, a public regional research university.
-She has completed Online Teaching Certification through the Online Learning Consortium (OLC) with a concentration in Online Course Design.
+She is ULearn certified with coursework from the Online Learning Consortium (OLC) with a concentration in online course design.

-* With the launch of The Academic Designer, LLC, Jennifer is not teaching the 2018-2019 academic year but is available for course design consultation and in-person to online course conversion.
+* With the launch of The Academic Designer, LLC, Jennifer is no longer teaching in a university-setting.
+She is available for speaking engagements and webinars.

 “…one had to classify oneself as a scholar of a certain historical period in England or America…Yet I had seen that many of my teachers, though officially scholars of a given period, were internally something else.
 These were poetry people.”